Go hiking and explore Mount Mitake (Mitakesan), a worshiped mountain in Tokyo

 A trail leading to Nanayo water fall

 One of the most popular routes for experienced hikers is the trail leading to Mt.
-Hinode, starts from the path near the souvenir shop street on Mt.
+Hinode, which starts from the path near the souvenir shop street on Mt.
 Mitake.
 (Leaving from Mitakesan Station, the path is on the left of the street entrance) Along the way going down Mt.
-Hinode there is an Onsen hot springs called “Tsuru Tsuru Onsen”, good for a soak after hiking on the way home.
-A bus is served (20 min ride) between Tsuru Tsuru Onsen and Musashi Itsukaichi Station on the JR line, bound for Shinjuku by way of Haijima.
-Note that Tsuru Tsuru Onsen will crowded with hikers on weekends.
+Hinode, there is an Onsen hot spring called “Tsuru Tsuru Onsen,” good for a soak after hiking on the way home.
+Buses run (20 min ride) between Tsuru Tsuru Onsen and Musashi Itsukaichi Station on the JR line, bound for Shinjuku by way of Haijima.
+Note that Tsuru Tsuru Onsen will be crowded with hikers on weekends.

 * If you are planning to go deep into Mt.
 Mitake area, make an itinerary (hiking registration) and leave it at Mitake Station. http://jac.or.jp/oyako/f10/pdf/c2060ws.pdf